How The Trump Administration Uses 'Workarounds' To Reshape Legal Immigration

 They point to the "public charge" rule, set to take effect next week, which would make it harder for immigrants to get green cards if they use a wide range of public benefits, such as food stamps.
 The rule also adds new income requirements for immigrants, favoring those who make more than 250% of the poverty line.

 Advocates are also concerned about the impact of an executive proclamation on health care issued last Friday night.
-It requires immigrants coming from abroad to prove that they will have health insurance within 30 days, or that they can afford to pay for their own medical care.
-That could potentially potentially bar as man as 375,000 immigrants annually, according to an analysis by the nonpartisan Migration Policy Institute.
+It requires immigrants coming from abroad to prove that they will have health insurance within 30 days or that they can afford to pay for their own medical care.
+That could potentially bar as many as 375,000 immigrants annually, according to an analysis by the nonpartisan Migration Policy Institute.

 National